Contrary to what Anthony Bourdain once stated, vegans are foodies. We don’t subsist on a diet of nuts and berries, and many of us love sweet treats.

-4 cups ground walnuts (if you own a grinder, this part should go quickly.
+4 cups ground walnuts (if you own a grinder, blender, or food processor this part should go quickly.
 If you do the grinding by hand, like we did, the process will take longer, and your walnuts will be coarser)

 ¼ cup maple syrup (NOT pancake syrup!)